Our journey

 We’re also using new technology to improve driving habits that will improve safety and increase miles per gallon, and we are partnering with external carriers through the EPA SmartWay program.

 In 2020, about 80% of our total emissions came from dairy farms.
-We are continuing to build on our farmer-owners’ heritage of doing right by the land, through manure handling, feed production, and on-farm energy.
+We are continuing to build on our farmer-owners’ heritage of doing right by the land through manure handling, feed production, and on-farm energy.

 Regenerative Agriculture Practices sequester carbon while building soil health, enhancing microbial communities, and improving water quality.
 Currently, 95% of our farmer-owners practice cover cropping.
+And in 2022, half of our member farms opted into a benchmarking program to measure just how much carbon our farmland stores, which helps us accurately measure our total carbon output.

 Innovative Tech that tracks the latest science will help us reduce emissions.
 We’re currently piloting a manure additive that is shown to reduce methane from stored manure by 20%.
-Twenty farms in Tillamook County are already using the all-natural additive in manure tanks.

 Keeping